Srinivasapuram Krishnaswamy: Military career

+Air rank

-Krishnaswamy was promoted to the rank of Air Commodore on 1 September 1988 and took over as the Director of Air Staff requirements at Air headquarters.
+Krishnaswamy attended the prestigious National Defence College, New Delhi as part of the 25th course in 1985.
+After the course, he took over as the Director of Air Staff requirements at Air headquarters.
+He was promoted to the substantive rank of Air Commodore on 1 September 1988.
 In January 1990, he took command of the premier base for the Mikoyan MiG-29 and SEPECAT Jaguar maritime aircraft - Lohegaon Air Force Station.
-After a successful tenure as Air Officer Commanding, he attended the prestigious National Defence College, New Delhi.
 In February 1993, Krishnaswamy was promoted to the acting rank of Air Vice Marshal and moved to Air HQ taking over as the Assistant Chief of Air Staff (Plans).
 After a three-year stint as ACAS Plans, he was promoted to the rank of Air Marshal and was appointed Deputy Chief of Air Staff (DCAS).
 On 26 January 1996, he was awarded the Ati Vishisht Seva Medal.

 Krishnaswamy was promoted to Commander-in-Chief grade on 1 April 1997 and appointed Air Officer Commanding-in-Chief Central Air Command at Allahabad.
 After a short stint, he was appointed AOC-in-C South Western Air Command (SWAC) at Jodhpur in November.
 On 26 January 1998, he was awarded the Param Vishisht Seva Medal for distinguished service of the highest order.
 Under Krishnaswamy, in view of the increased operational importance of SWAC, it was decided by Air HQ that the headquarters of SWAC would move from Jodhpur to Gandhinagar.
 He oversaw this move and the new HQ SWAC was inaugurated on 1 May 1998 by the then Chief Minister of Gujarat Keshubhai Patel.
 He served in this appointment during the Kargil War.
 He was awarded the Agni Award for Self Reliance in August 1999 for promoting indigenous development in the Indian Armed services.
 On 1 November 1999, he was appointed AOC-in-C of the premier Western Air Command (WAC).
 He took command from Air Marshal Vinod Patney at HQ WAC.
 He thus has the rare distinction of having commanded three operational commands of the IAF.

 On 1 August 2001, Krishnaswamy moved to Air HQ after being appointed Vice Chief of the Air Staff.
 On 30 October 2001, the Government of India announced that Krishnaswamy was appointed the next Chief of the Air Staff.

+Chief of Air Staff

 Krishnaswamy took over as the 19th Chief of the Air Staff on 31 December 2001 from Air Chief Marshal Anil Yashwant Tipnis.
 He served as full tenure of three years and relinquished command on 31 December 2004, handing over to Air Chief Marshal Shashindra Pal Tyagi.